speechio/chinese_text_normalization/README.md

 * mature TN module is an asset

-    since constructing and maintaining TN is hard, it is actually an asset for commercial companies, hence it is unlikely to find a product-level TN in open-source community (correct me if you find any)
+    Since constructing and maintaining TN is hard, it is actually an asset for commercial companies, hence it is unlikely to find a product-level TN in open-source community (correct me if you find any)

-* TN is a less important topic for both academic and commercials.
+* TN is a less important topic for either academic or commercials.

 ## Goal

-This project setups a ready-to-use TN module for **Chinese**.
+This project sets up a ready-to-use TN module for **Chinese**.
 Since my background is **speech processing**, this project should be able to handle most common TN tasks, in **Chinese ASR** text processing pipelines.

 ## Normalizers

-1. supported NSW(Non-Standard-Word) Normalization
+1. supported NSW (Non-Standard-Word) Normalization

     |NSW type|raw|normalized|
     |-|-|-|